homebrew-ec-foss/homebrew-internethome/src/posts/tilde-5.0-barrel-ly-learning.md

 ### Starting With What the Agent Already Knows

-Instead of train the RL model completely from scratch, we use the waits learned from the BC model as a starting point.
+Instead of train the RL model completely from scratch, we use the waits learned from the Behaviour Cloning model as a starting point.
-We used the trained BC model to initialise the Actor-Critic network.
+We used the trained Behaviour Cloning model to initialise the Actor-Critic network.

-Hence the shared feature extractor used in the BC model is kept the same:
+Hence the shared feature extractor used in the Behaviour Cloning model is kept the same:

 ![Shared architecture](https://i.ibb.co/HD8JL9Pj/sharednetwork.png)

-The weights learned during Behaviour Cloning get copied straight into these layers, and the BC model's output layer becomes the starting point for the Actor.
+The weights learned during Behaviour Cloning get copied straight into these layers, and the Behaviour Cloning model's output layer becomes the starting point for the Actor.

 This means that when RL training begins, the agent already has some idea of how to play the game.
 It doesn't have to spend the first part of training randomly figuring out how to move, climb, or jump.